awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-lex-bot-advancedrecognitionsetting.md

 # AWS::Lex::Bot AdvancedRecognitionSetting<a name="aws-properties-lex-bot-advancedrecognitionsetting"></a>

-Specifies settings that enable advanced audio recognition for slot values\.
+Provides settings that enable advanced recognition settings for slot values\.

 ## Syntax<a name="aws-properties-lex-bot-advancedrecognitionsetting-syntax"></a>